 “With Joe Craven at the helm, the possibilities are endless.”
 Sing Out!
 Magazine

 Lisa has been playing and singing for as long as she can remember.
 She took up the guitar at age 12 but when she started studying upright bass in 1994 she found her true calling.
-Lisa was awarded Bass Player of the Year in 2008, 2009 and 2014 by the Northern California Bluegrass Society.
+Lisa has been a finalist for Northern California Bluegrass Society’s Bass Player of the year each year since the award was instituted.
+She has won the award 5 out of 10 years: 2008, 2009, 2012, 2015 and 2019.
 Her main band, Sidesaddle & Co., was named NCBS Band of the Year for 2008.
 Lisa performs regularly with several bands, including Sidesaddle & Co., Michelle Kiba and the TikiTones, and Grace Clark and Swingitude.
 Lisa has been seen on stages throughout the West, including Wintergrass (Tacoma, WA), the Strawberry Music Festival (Yosemite, CA), Summergrass (San Diego, CA), the California Bluegrass Association’s Father’s Day Festival (Grass Valley, CA) and the Rawhide Bluegrass Festival (Scottsdale, AZ).
 Her recordings include projects with Sherry Austin (Santa Cruz), Last Transit (San Diego), Mary McCaslin (Santa Cruz), Sharon Allen (Santa Cruz), and of course, Sidesaddle & Co.
 (San Jose, CA).
 She is also releasing her first solo recording, produced by Jayme Kelly Curtis.
 Lisa’s easy-going and patient manner, has won her many fans as a bass teacher, conducting bass workshops from many California music festivals to private homes.
 She has also taught at the California Bluegrass Association’s Music Camp.

 It was his father’s Vega banjo-mandolin that inspired 11-year-old Tom to start picking on old-time standards and absorbing the sounds of Bill Monroe as well as newgrass mando gods like Sam Bush and David Grisman.